Bi-level algorithm for optimizing hyperparameters in penalized nonnegative matrix factorization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, numerical results obtained using algorithm AltBi on two artificial and two real datasets are reported.
-AltBi algorithm has been implemented in MATLAB 2021a environment and numerical experiments were run on a 16Gb RAM, i7 octa core machine.
-Benchmarks used in the experiments are generated according to the model
+This section illustrates the numerical results obtained using the AltBi algorithm on two synthetic and two real datasets.
+It was implemented in MATLAB 2021a environment, and numerical experiments were executed on the i7 octa-core, 16GB RAM machine.
+The benchmarks\footnote{{https://github.com/flaespo/Dataset\_signal\_HPO}} used in the experiments are generated according to the model\footnote{Noiseless dataset $\mathbf{Y} \in \R^{n \times m}$ was constructed.
+Since our goal is to solve the identification problem, it is unnecessary to perturb matrix $\mathbf{Y}$.
+In this way, we preserve initial sparsity.} $\mathbf{X \approx Y = WH}$.